kev-m/pyCoilGen/conversion_notes.md

  ## Indexing
  Note that Matlab uses base index of 1 for arrays, whereas Numpy uses 0.
 Adjust all functions that create `faces` arrays accordingly.

+ ## Mesh Geometry
+ Confirm: Are mesh normals computed according to the right-hand rule? i.e. defined using the "counter-clockwise" or "anti-clockwise" vertex ordering, where the vertices of the face are specified in a counter-clockwise direction when viewed from the outside of the mesh.

  ## Data Structures
  ```python
 from dataclasses import dataclass